alephdata/aleph/CONTRIBUTING.md

 ### Find the right task

 If this is your first time working on Aleph then it's probably a good idea to pick something easy to work on.
 To do this you can filter our open issues by label and look for 'good first issue', these issues should not be too challenging to work on but will certainly help benefit the community and the product.
-You can also find these issues on our [contribute page](https://github.com/alephdata/aleph/contribute)
+You can also find these issues on our [contribute page](https://github.com/alephdata/aleph/contribute).

+If, after reviewing the list you'd like to reach out and talk to us then [get in touch](https://docs.alephdata.org/get-in-touch).

 For more experienced developers we have a range of different labels that we use to try and compartmentalize our issues.
 To check the full list of labels [check the labels page on github](https://github.com/alephdata/aleph/labels).